codedbyshaun/Tetris-Game-JS/README.md

 # Tetris-Game-JS
-A tetris game built in JavaScript
+A fun, interactive tetris game built in vanilla JavaScript, HTML, and CSS